 I recently watched an excellent Chinese TV fantasy drama called Love Between Fairy and Devil, or Cang Lan Jue (‘Separation of Cang and Orchid’).
 If you haven’t heard of it – it’s hugely popular in China and very popular overseas, airing back in August – it’s a truly beautiful, wonderfully-produced show with a great story, amazing acting, glorious backdrops and intricate sets, great music, and wonderful costumes.

-I don’t usually like Chinese drama series, because they feel very fake, have ridiculous stories or premises, and don’t support standards like chastity (you might be surprised I expect this – but many Korean drama series, for example, do – these are what I usually watch), the characters are often silly and just hard to like or believe, and the acting isn’t great.
-(Maybe I just haven’t been watching the good ones; a lot of people do like Chinese drama series).
-This one, though, caught me – and many people – by surprise.
+Most of the Chinese drama series I’ve tried to watch, I haven’t liked, because they feel very fake, have ridiculous stories or premises, and don’t support standards like chastity (you might be surprised I expect this – but many Korean drama series, for example, do – these are what I usually watch), the characters are often silly and just hard to like or believe, and the acting isn’t great.
+(Maybe I just haven’t been watching the good ones – I did find more after this, so at least there is a cadre that’s decent).
+This one caught me – and many people – by surprise.
 It brings a standard of excellence for each aspect together into a wonderful whole.

 As you can tell, I really, really loved it, and it’s been very hard to come back to reality, both during and after watching.
 Not just because it’s a fantasy story, which always have a bit of that effect, but for the reasons I gave above – so much goodness in all its parts that it presents something excellent, whole, and beautiful (that’s really the best word for it).
 The story is wonderful, in its depiction of love, compassion, pain and suffering, growth and redemption – and humour.
 Many very difficult things happen – it’s not a story of sunshine and roses, although there’s lots of visual beauty and lovely moments.
 And the outcome is beautiful and profound, too: the main characters grow immensely, and develop great power through humility, love, selflessness and sacrifice.
 Part of the reason the show is so affecting (along with the excellent acting in the main roles) is that the characters experience such hardship, seek growth, and both offer and gain redemption through their spiritual and emotional development.
 It touches on true things, not fluffy pretense.